Microbiote intestinal : c'est quoi ? A quoi ça sert ?

 The intestinal microbiota, an ecosystem essential to maintaining our health, digestive and immune functions.
 Discover all its secrets.

-• The intestinal microbiota corresponds to all the microorganisms present mainly in the intestine and the colon.
+• The intestinal microbiota corresponds to all the microorganisms present mainly in the intestine and colon.

 • It regulates many essential functions of the body